xXWhyBroXx/xxwhybroxx.github./_posts/2023-4-17-National Cheese Ball Day!.md

 Today, cheese balls continue to be a popular party food, with many variations on the original recipe.
 They can be made with a variety of cheeses, including cheddar, blue cheese, and goat cheese, and can be coated with nuts, herbs, or other flavorings.

-this was written by AI L + Ratio
+this was written by AI :p